marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/referring-to-a-type-with-typeof.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: typeof, sizeof, macros, types of arguments

 .. _typeof:

-.. index:: typeof

-.. index:: sizeof

-.. index:: macros, types of arguments

 Referring to a Type with typeof
 *******************************